doc-metrix/generator-doc-metrix-doc/README.md

 Enter the repository name.
 The default is the current working directory name.
 Hit `enter` to accept the default as the repository name.

+Naming convention:
+- 	The repo name should be descriptive of the specification.

+For example, a specification for `cpu` related metrics should be named `cpu`.
+Similarly, a specification for `memory` related metrics should be named `memory` or shortened to `mem`.
+Other examples might include `network`, `sensors-power`, `sensors-temperature`, `sensors-{{ classification }}`.

 #### Author